RajaKalavala/RajaKalavala/README.md

 - 👋 Hi, I’m @RajaKalavala
 - 👀 I’m interested in coding and developing intersting apps
-- 🌱 I’m currently learning blockchain and web3.0
+- 🌱 I’m currently learning AI and GenAI related applications
-- 💞️ I’m looking to collaborate on web development using blockchain projects
+- 💞️ I’m looking to collaborate on GenAI based web and mobile applications.
 - 📫 You can reach me on LinkedIn - https://www.linkedin.com/in/rajakalavala/

 <!---